 Hundreds more Christian civilians had already been killed by Eritrean forces in Axum, in central Tigray.
 According to Amnesty International, it could amount to a crime against humanity.

-Despite denials by the Eritrean government, details of these and other atrocities are now emerging, as internet is restored in Tigray and eyewitnesses are able to share their stories.
+Despite denials by the Eritrean government, details of these and other atrocities are now emerging, as internet access is restored in Tigray, and eyewitnesses are able to share their stories.

-“Torture, killing, atrocities and overall deteriorating situation in Tigray region became day-to-day events.
-Forced removals and displacements, rape, human rights violations and abuses are another face of the situation,” emailed a church leader from Tigray to Barnabas Fund, describing the last four months.
+“Torture, killing, atrocities and [the] overall deteriorating situation in Tigray region became day-to-day events.
+Forced removals and displacements, rape, human rights [violations, and abuses] are another face of the situation,” emailed a church leader from Tigray to Barnabas Aid, describing the last four months.

-The UN estimates that a million people have been displaced in Tigray.
-Christian schools and colleges are amongst the buildings now turned into makeshift camps for the newcomers.
+The U.N. estimates that a million people have been displaced in Tigray.
+Christian schools and colleges are among the buildings now turned into makeshift camps for the newcomers.
 Many people are also staying in private homes.
-A church leader told Barnabas that his household has increased from four people to twelve as relatives from northern Tigray, whose possessions had been looted by the Eritrean troops, sought shelter with him in the regional capital Mekelle.
+A church leader told Barnabas that his household has increased from four people to 12, as relatives from northern Tigray, whose possessions had been looted by the Eritrean troops, sought shelter with him in the regional capital, Mekelle.

 Food in Tigray is now desperately short.
 Famine has been predicted.
 Christian leaders from Tigray have appealed to Barnabas to send funds for: